 2. Code Compliance

-Because of the risks to patient and staff health inherent in the industry, healthcare facilities managers have the difficult task of understanding all of the codes and policies that the facility may need to conform to.
+Because of the risks to patient and staff health inherent in the industry, healthcare facilities managers have the difficult task of understanding all of the codes and policies that the facility may need to conform to — and keeping up to date on infection control trends.
 This includes state and federal code and standards from healthcare organizations, such as the Americans with Disabilities Act, requirements from the EPA, OSHA and CDC policies, and more.
 In addition, the facility itself must be up to code with requirements from the American Institute of Architects and other building safety regulations.

 In regards to finances, the most important responsibility for healthcare facilities managers is the development and adherence to an operating budget for the facility.
 Not only do they have to understand the facility’s overall finances in order to create the budget, they also need to make the decision on new investments, spending priorities, and negotiate service agreements.